lescai-teaching/class-bsa-2021/11_biopython-genbank/biopython_genbank_download.md

             return results
 ```

+Now we just have to apply it.

+First we get some genome records.

 ```
 gbresultList = Entrez.efetch(db="nucleotide", rettype="gb", retmode="test", id="MW662150,MW662159,MW642248,MW621433,MW580576")
 recordsList = SeqIO.parse(gbresultList, "genbank")
 ```

+Then we loop through them, we extract the S protein and we write them in a file.

 ```
 for record in recordsList: